ABOUT THE NATIVE-LED NONPROFIT LIST

 I want to donate, but how do I know these organizations are tax-deductible, fiscally responsible, legally sound, etc.?

 Native Ways Federation used the organization’s or their Fiscal Sponsor’s EIN (Tax Identification Number) to search the IRS website and additional online resources to confirm the organizations were verified nonprofits and eligible for tax deductible donations at the time of our review.
-Some organizations were confirmed in October and November 2023, new organizations will be confirmed in April and May 2024.
+Some organizations were confirmed in October/November 2023 or April/May 2024.
+We will reconfirm all nonprofit’s status in October/November 2024.

-Native Ways Federation did not review additional financial, legal, watchdog, or accountability reporting resources.
-Donors or supporters are responsible for due diligence if they are concerned about how their donations are being used.
+Native Ways Federation did not review additional financial, legal, watchdog, evaluation, or accountability reporting resources.
+Donors and supporters are responsible for due diligence if they are concerned about how their donations are being used.

 If I donate to Native Ways Federation, will my donation go to nonprofits on the list?